KenanOzbelli/googlesheetsform/README.md

 # Google Sheets API Form

-### A Demo for to add information and organize that information using the google drive and google sheets API.
+### A Demo to add information and organize that information using the google drive and google sheets API.

 ### Url to the Application - http://googlesheetsform-dev.us-east-1.elasticbeanstalk.com/